vishalvishw10/python-barcode/README.rst

        barcode.charsets.

 :v0.7: Fixed some issues with fontsize and fontalignment.
        Added Python 3 support.
 It's not well tested yet, but the tests run without errors with Python 3.3.
 Commandline script added.

-:v0.6: Changed save and write methods to take the options as a dict
-         not as keyword arguments (fix this in your code).
+:v0.6: Changed save and write methods to take the options as a dict, not as keyword arguments (fix this in your code).
 Added option to left align the text under the barcode.
 Fixed bug with EAN13 generation.

-:v0.5.0: Added new generate function to do all generation in one step.
-         Moved writer from a subpackage to a module (this breaks some existing code).
-UPC is now rendered as real UPC, not as EAN13 with the leading "0".
+:v0.5.0: Added new generate function to do all generation in one step.Moved writer from a subpackage to a module (this breaks some existing code).
+UPC is now rendered as real UPC, not as EAN13
+         with the leading "0".

 :v0.4.3: Fixed bug in new write method (related to PIL) and updated docs.